uds-se/debuggingbook/README.md

 ## A Textbook for Paper, Screen, and Keyboard

-You can use this book in four ways:
+You can use this book in multiple ways:

 * You can __read chapters in your browser__.
 Check out the list of chapters in the menu above, or start right away with the [introduction to debugging](https://www.debuggingbook.org/html/Intro_Debugging.html) or [how debuggers work](https://www.debuggingbook.org/html/Debugger.html).
 All code is available for download.

 * You can __interact with chapters as Jupyter Notebooks__ (beta).
-This allows you to edit and extend the code, experimenting _live in your browser._  Simply select "Resources → Edit as Notebook" at the top of each chapter. <a href="https://mybinder.org/v2/gh/uds-se/debuggingbook/HEAD?labpath=docs/notebooks/Debugger.ipynb" target=_blank>Try interacting with the introduction to interactive debuggers.</a>
+This allows you to edit and extend the code, experimenting _live in your browser._  Select "Binder" at the top of any chapter. <a href="https://mybinder.org/v2/gh/uds-se/debuggingbook/HEAD?labpath=docs/notebooks/Debugger.ipynb" target=_blank>Try interacting with the introduction to interactive debuggers.</a>

 * You can __use the code in your own projects__.
-You can download the code as Python programs; simply select "Resources → Download Code" for one chapter or "Resources → All Code" for all chapters.
+You can [download and install the code and/or the notebooks on your machine](https://www.debuggingbook.org/html/Importing.html).
 These code files can be executed, yielding (hopefully) the same results as the notebooks.
-Once the book is out of beta, you can also [install the Python package](https://www.debuggingbook.org/html/Importing.html).

-* You can __present chapters as slides__.
-This allows for presenting the material in lectures.
-Just select "Resources → View slides" at the top of each chapter. <a href="https://www.debuggingbook.org/slides/Debugger.slides.html" target=_blank>Try viewing the slides for how debuggers work.</a>

 ## Who this Book is for